 21. The Outer Banks, North Carolina

 If you love lighthouses, there are plenty to visit and photograph here.
-You’ll also find dozens of sandy beaches to explore, most full of birds to watch and the sounds of lapping waves.
-There are also numerous coastal and inland parks to explore like Springer’s Point Preserve and Sandy Run Park.
+You’ll also find dozens of sandy beaches to explore, most full of birds to watch, and the sounds of lapping waves.
+There are also numerous coastal and inland parks like Springer’s Point Preserve and Sandy Run Park.

 The Outer Banks area is quite popular with the rich and famous.
 As a result, many accommodations and restaurants are rather high-end – especially on Hilton Head Island.
 But, you can find affordable options here too, like this 5403 Treetops Two Bedroom Villa.

 The Outer Banks is one of those areas that people immediately fall in love with.
 Many visitors return to it year after year – after your first visit, you might, too.
 It’s truly one of the must-see places on the East Coast.

 Asheville is a wonderful destination for anyone who loves little mountain towns and feels isolated from the rest of the world in the very best way.
 With a population of just over 92,000, Asheville isn’t that tiny, but it sure feels that way, all while offering plenty for visitors to do.